Arna13/sunst0rm-guide/README.md

   - Misc:
     - [Troubleshooting](docs/misc/TROUBLESHOOTING.md): This will help you fix common errors you may encounter using sunst0rm or installing its dependencies.
     - [sunst0rm-gui](docs/misc/GUI.md): More info about the (not yet finished) GUI version of sunst0rm.

-For more information, check out the [discord](https://discord.gg/TqVH6NBwS3)!

-Thanks for everyone who made this tool possible, hopefully this guide will help less experienced people to use this tool.